Women's Appreciation: Production

 The cast enjoyed shooting at the mall, but were faced with fans "in full force".
 Crowds followed them while shooting, holding up camera phones and yelling Carell's name.
 Flannery said of the episode, "We shot some really fun stuff with Steve and the ladies just running around the mall.
 The food-court scene was so much fun.
 Steve is an amazing actor."
 Lingerie retailer Victoria's Secret agreed to close their store to the public for filming.
 In the episode, Angela reveals that she wears large sizes of clothes purchased from American Girl, a doll store chain, but will not shop at children's retailer Gap Kids because it is "too flashy."
 In the DVD audio commentary, Kinsey remarked that after the episode broadcast, people would bring up American Girl Doll catalogs for her to sign.
 Passersby also yelled out Carell's name during the scene where Pam changes a tire.

 The Season Three DVD contains a number of deleted scenes.
-Notable cut scenes include Kelly learning that Phyllis got flashed, Bob Vance, Vance Refrigeration, calming down Phyllis, Andy trying to earn back Dwight's favor by bonding over cold soups, Michael imagining himself as a woman, Dwight escorting the women to Meredith's car, Michael choosing lingerie for Pam, and an alternate version of Michael's concluding talking head.
+Notable cut scenes include Kelly learning that Phyllis got flashed, Bob Vance calming down Phyllis, Andy trying to earn back Dwight's favor by bonding over cold soups, Michael imagining himself as a woman, Dwight escorting the women to Meredith's car, Michael choosing lingerie for Pam, and an alternate version of Michael's concluding talking head.